CathalDwyer7/MyShellInC/manual/readme.md

 "$ ./bin/myshell commands.txt"

 - Input/Output Redirection: MyShell supports redirection of standard input and output using batch mode.
 You can use < to redirect input from a file and > or >> to redirect output to a file.
-EXAMPLE: Suppose you have a file named input.txt containing some text.
-You can redirect this file as input to a command:
+EXAMPLE: Suppose you you want to create a file called output.txt with the text "Hello world!" inside it you can do this by creating a batch file called "Orediretion.txt"

-"Orediretion.txt"
-echo "Hello, world!" > output.txt
+this batchfile has the commands echo "Hello, world!" > output.txt

 ./bin/myshell Orediretion.txt